 The primary investment objective is to ensure adequate funds to meet reinsurance obligations.
-This is done through prudent risk management, diversification and achieving long-term return targets.
+This is done through prudent risk management, diversification and delivering investment income consistent with the risk appetite of the business.

-RGAI strives to take risks which are well-understood and well-priced.
+RGAI strives to make investments where the risks are well-understood and well-priced.
 To that end, portfolio size, duration, and liquidity requirements are informed by targets arising from a robust ALM process, which informs investment policy and guidelines, as well as RGAI's compliance system.
-Operating within these bounds, the investment team focuses primarily on credit risk, searching for opportunities in which solid fundamental credit analysis allows a determination of an excellent risk/reward profile.
-In addition, RGAI's investment policies state minimum rating requirements as well as prudent diversification among issuers and sectors.
+Operating within these bounds, the investment team makes investments in fixed income assets based upon solid fundamental credit analysis which allows a determination of the risk/reward profile.
+In addition, RGAI's investment policies state minimum credit rating requirements as well as prudent diversification among issuers and sectors.
 Capital for credit risk is held based on existing regulatory requirements as well as internal capital models.
-RGA Singapore's existing asset portfolio is rated AA on average based on S&P and/or Moody's ratings.
-RGA Singapore only invests in public fixed-income markets, where valuations are highly transparent.
+RGA Singapore's existing asset portfolio is rated AA- on average based on an effective rating.
+RGA Singapore only invests in public investment grade fixedincome assets, where valuations are generally transparent.

-h) Quantitative and qualitative information on environmental risk management operate in a sustainable manner that recognizes the need for strong governance, effective management systems and robust controls alongside its long-term operational goals and strategies.
+h) Quantitative and qualitative information on environmental risk management

+RGA believes that creating long-term value for its stakeholders implicitly requires enacting and executing sustainable business practices and strategies that, while delivering competitive returns, also take into account Environmental, Social and Governance ("ESG") issues.
+RGA strives to operate in a sustainable manner that recognizes the need for strong governance, effective management systems and robust controls alongside its long-term operational goals and strategies.
 RGA understands that it has a responsibility to monitor and control its ecological and societal impact and adopt responsible practices on ESG issues in addition to its obligations regarding corporate strategy, risks, opportunities, and performance.
+In 2022, RGA published its first full ESG report detailing our strategies and goals on many environmental, social, and governance issues.
+Please click here for more information.